jpforcioli/github_howto_jsonrpc_api/012_cli_script_management.rst

 CLI script execution triggers a task.

-It is best practise to end for the task completion before ending the FMG JSON RPC API session.
+It is best practise to wait for the task completion before ending the FMG JSON RPC API session.

 Especially when the target is ``remote_device``; the task takes longer to complete and it requires a valid FMG JSON RPC API session.

 All script execution outputs are saved by FortiManager using a log ID.
 The log ID is generated using the following logic: